zaiisao/Documentation/en/Video/screensharing_web.md

 ### Sample code

 The following sample code implements screen sharing and publishing the local video stream.
-Meanwhile, we provide an open-source GitHub [demo project](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-Web-Webpack).
+Meanwhile, we provide an open-source GitHub [sample project](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-Web-Webpack).
 You can [try it online](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Screen-Sharing-Web) and refer to the code in  [`rtc-client.js`](https://github.com/AgoraIO/Advanced-Video/blob/master/Screensharing/Agora-Screen-Sharing-Web-Webpack/src/rtc-client.js) and [`index.js`](https://github.com/AgoraIO/Advanced-Video/blob/master/Screensharing/Agora-Screen-Sharing-Web-Webpack/src/index.js).

 <div class="alert note">The following code uses <code>isFirefox</code> and <code>isCompatibleChrome</code> to determine the browser type, and you need to define the functions.
 See the code in <a href="https://github.com/AgoraIO/Advanced-Video/blob/master/Screensharing/Agora-Screen-Sharing-Web-Webpack/src/common.js#L28"><code>common.js</code></a> for an example.</div>